 Photo by Nick Fox via Shutterstock.com

-Right at the heart of Fruita is the Gifford Homestead, famous for small-batch fruit pies that visitors rave about (visitor video).
+Right at the heart of Fruita is the Gifford Homestead, which is famous for small-batch fruit pies (trust us on this).
 They bake 32 dozen pies a day, and they’re usually sold out by early afternoon.
-Trust us, you’ll want to grab yours before heading out for an afternoon hike.
-Many guests at The Lodge start their day with a scenic orchard stroll, then stop at Gifford’s for pie before venturing deeper into the park (NPS: Gifford Homestead).
+So plan accordingly.
+A lot of our guests start the morning with a stroll through the orchards, grab a pie at Gifford’s, and then head deeper into the park — and honestly, that’s a pretty solid morning.
+More about the Gifford Homestead from NPS here.

-Harvest season in Capitol Reef adds another layer of charm; grab a basket, and you can pick your own fruit right from the trees.
-It’s a slice of living history you won’t find in other Utah national parks.
+During harvest season you can pick your own fruit right off the trees.
+It’s a piece of living history you won’t find anywhere else in Utah’s national parks.

 3. Hiking, Backcountry Drives, and Rugged Adventure in Capitol Reef